• VA Loans

 Don’t make the mistake of assuming that VA loans are only useful for first-time buyers or on more economical homes.
-VA loans are equally beneficial for eligible veterans looking to purchase expensive homes.
+VA loans are equally beneficial for eligible veterans looking to purchase an expensive home or veterans looking to renovate with the VA renovation loan.
 Eligible veterans may apply for VA jumbo loans, which offer significant advantages over their conventional counterparts.

 Best of all, VA loan benefits are not a one-and-done situation.
 Even those who have used VA loan eligibility previously may be entitled to obtain subsequent VA loans, enabling them to continually trade up in terms of home size and value.